rnjefferies/pixbag_logs/README.md

 ## Features

 - **Data Extraction**: Extracts operator and vehicle data from ROS bag files.
-- **Reversal Detection**: Detects reversals based on filtered driving data.
+- **Event Detection**: Detects reversals and other events based on filtered driving data.
-- **Visualisation**: Generates plots with reversal markers for detailed analysis.
+- **Visualisation**: Generates simple plots with markers for checking data and threshold parameters.
-- **CSV Output**: Summarises reversal data for each participant and condition.
+- **CSV Output**: Summarises data for each participant and condition.

 ## Installation